joelek/circus/readme.md

 ## Installation

 Circus can be installed on a wide range of server infrastructure since it's built almost entirely using NodeJS.
-Extra features become available when the FFMPEG tool suite is installed on the server.
+Extra features such as preview images become available when the FFMPEG tool suite is installed on the server.

 Download the latest release package from https://github.com/joelek/circus/releases and unpack it.
 Advanced users may clone the repository using git and gain a convenient way of upgrading whenever new releases become available.